Coming Soon – July 2019 – 4th Annual Ugly Bathroom Contest

 Kenette took home our 3rd place prize of $250!

 This bathroom is original to the house.
-The previous owner installed laminate flooring which has rotted due to old toilet overflowing.
+The previous owner installed laminate flooring which has rotted due to the old toilet overflowing.
 Some of the flooring has been ripped out due to stink and rotting mold.
 The tiles on the wall are plastic and falling off.
 The wall around the tub is rotted as well.
 I would really like a shower/tub in place of the old tub.
-I have replaced toilet but had to.
+I have replaced the toilet but had to.
 It was so embarrassing to have guests hold plunger after going.
 The toilet would do 1 of 3 things.
 1. Flush as normal.
 2. Flush but not go down & had to plunger it down.
 3. Overflow to where you had to plunge.

 Sink water has been shut off due to major leaks.
 Pipes underneath need replaced.
 I have had shutoff installed shortly after moving in.
-There was none & found out the hard way when toilet would not stop running.
+There was none & found out the hard way when the toilet would not stop running.

 I would really like to win this.
 I have lived with a not so functioning bathroom for almost 10 yrs.
 3 of those yrs you could not use the toilet.
 Had to go to the basement toilet.
 Forget showers, only baths.

 Posted August 2016

 Congratulations to Cassandra Bertwell, the winner of our $2,000 Ugly Bathroom Contest!
 On Wednesday, August 10th, Handy Man President Joe Swenson and store manager Mike Folsom met Cassandra at our Lincoln store and presented her with her prize.

 We look forward to helping Cassandra update her bathroom, pictured below, that received 5,918 votes in 16 days!